firef1a/codeutils/README.md

 > report bugs on discord or github

 ## Contributions
-> Uses code from https://github.com/DFOnline/CodeClient for code chest viewer (deprecated)
+> Uses code from https://github.com/DFOnline/CodeClient for code chest viewer (deprecated)<br>
-> Heavy inspiration from https://github.com/uku3lig/hitrange for hit range Indicators (code is original)
+> Heavy inspiration from https://github.com/uku3lig/hitrange for hit range Indicators (code is original since its licensed under a stricter license)